 |Name of movie:||Lassie Come Home (2020)|

 This review of the movie contains the following information:

-Bavaria, South Germany: After not being able to afford to live in their house anymore, 12 year-old Jo (Nico Marischka) and his parents must move into a rental apartment.
-Unfortunately, the landlady does not like dogs, so they temporarily place their collie, Lassie, with family friends, Mr Springer (Matthias Habich) and his granddaughter Bella (Bella Bading).
-Mr Springer and Bella take Lassie along on a trip to North Germany.
-Missing her family, Lassie escapes – unaware that she is hundreds of kilometres away from home – and starts making her way through the German countryside, while Bella and Jo also run off to go on a frantic search.
+Bavaria, South Germany: After not being able to afford to live in their house anymore, 12 year-old Joe (Nico Marischka) and his parents must move into a rental apartment.
+Unfortunately, the landlady does not like dogs, so they temporarily place their collie, Lassie, with family friends, Mr Springer (Matthias Habich) and his granddaughter Priscilla (Bella Bading).
+Mr Springer and Priscilla take Lassie along on a trip to North Germany.
+Missing her family and unaware she is hundreds of kilometres away from home, Lassie escapes and starts making her way through the German countryside.
+Subsequently, a frantic search ensues.